camilleugenio/camilleugenio/README.md

 # hi, i'm camille 💌
-> engineer by training ⋆ artist by nature ⋆ forever curious

 I'm a Computer Science Master's student at Sapienza University of Rome, previously graduated in Computer Engineering at Roma Tre.
 I love the space where **technology meets creativity** — music, art, and code are not that different when you think about it ⋆˚☆˖°⋆｡° ✮˖ ࣪ ⊹⋆.˚

+Here you'll find a mix of university work and personal projects [ a work in progress . . . ]

 ---